Anastasia Bitsenko

-Early life and arrest
+Early life

 Anastasia (Nastya) Kameristaya was born on 10 November 1875 in the small village of Aleksandrovka (now part of Donetsk) in the Bakhmutsky Uyezd of the Yekaterinoslav Governorate, Russian Empire.
 Born into a peasant family, she benefited "from the educational reforms of Tsar Alexander II [and] acquired enough schooling to qualify as a teacher" in primary schools.
 During a famine that spread across Russia in 1899, she organised a communal kitchen for the starving, hungry in Kazan.
-Later she attended further courses in Moscow in order to qualify to teach at the secondary level, as well.
+Later, she attended further courses in Moscow in order to qualify to teach at the secondary level as well.